stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 ---
 category: python
-title: Current State of Python Packaging - 2019
+title: Current Status of Python Packaging - 2019
 ---

 In this post, I will try to explain the intricate details of python packaging.
 I spent the best part of my evenings in